ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 And this is true from any so that's what I wanted to add.

 15:44 _Maxwell:_
-Thank you, Mala.
+Thank you, Mahault.
 I think that's useful addition.
 Yeah.
 So this is the classical formulation of the Free Energy Principle.
-There is a new hip funky formulation that has become available over the last half decade due to Chris Fields, Jim Glazebrook and their colleagues, the so called quantum information theoretic formulation of the FEP.
+There is a new hip funky formulation that has become available over the last half decade due to Chris Fields, Jim Glazebrook, and their colleagues, the so called quantum information theoretic formulation of the FEP.
-Fear not.
-This doesn't appeal directly to quantum mechanics.
+Fear not, this doesn't appeal directly to quantum mechanics.
 Rather, it appeals to the tools that have been used to extend information theory in the context of quantum mechanics, which allow you to calculate like all sorts of funky wave equations and propagation operators and all that.
 We don't have to get into the details.
 Basically, it's just a way to reframe what I just said.